 Living with & beyond cancer - Advice for women

 After your cancer treatment, you may experience a range of side-effects that affect your quality of life.
-Women’s cancers such as breast cancer and gynaecological cancers, cervical, ovarian endometrial, vulval or vaginal cancers may have particular side-effects that you may find difficult to manage.
+Treatment for breast cancer and gynaecological cancers - cervical, ovarian endometrial, vulval or vaginal cancers - can have particular side-effects that you may find difficult to manage.

 Learning about your cancer and treatment plan will help you to understand and manage your side effects.
 This guide will aim to provide helpful advice on: